ivaylo-botusharov/School.Me/README.md

 ### Architecture:

-The web application should be developed into layers:
+The web application must be developed into layers:

 * Data layer (Repository, Unit of Work patterns)
 * Application (Services) layer - using Unit of Work (from the Data layer) and Dependency Injection Container (Unity, Ninject, etc).